From ultralight sleeping pads to ultra-comfortable air beds, we tested and found the best camping sleeping pads to fit every adventure and budget.

 There’s no right or wrong, but it’s worth knowing what matters most to you before continuing.
 We’ve broken the best backpacking sleeping pads into categories to help you find the right sleeping pad for you.

 Sea to Summit Comfort Plus Insulated: $200-230

-Our editor has been testing this sleeping pad for years, and it’s still going strong.
 One of our favorite things about this is the double air chambers.
 We normally worry about popping lightweight sleeping pads and being left on the cold ground.
-But this has a built-in redundancy that saves us from stressing.
+But this has a built-in redundancy that saves us from stress.
 If one side pops (which it hasn’t in many, many camping trips), the other is still good.

-The pad is on the heavy side for backpacking, but we are willing to carry a little extra weight when temps drop low at night.
+The pad is on the heavy side for backpacking, but we’re willing to carry a little extra weight when temps drop low at night.
 The redundancy alone is worth a few extra ounces, and the pad works great for car camping too.

 It comes with a repair kit, and even though the 40-denier fabric isn’t the toughest possible, we’ve found it plenty strong on top of being warm, packable, and comfortable.
 All in all, it’s a great backpacking and car camping sleeping pad.